 The Warehouse’s open, industrial space was renovated to contain professional studio facilities for each design program; two shared computer labs; a printing lab; and Design Works, a fabrication lab.
 A student lounge, café, and the Sue & Leon Genet Gallery are conveniently located on the first floor.

-The Warehouse has a 24-hour security desk, and students have continually running shuttle bus service to and from Main Campus, including express service.
+The Warehouse has a security desk staffed by Community Service Officers of the University’s Department of Public Safety Monday through Friday, 7 a.m. to 11:30 p.m.
+Students also have continually running shuttle bus service to and from Main Campus, including express service.

 The Warehouse woodshop offers a range of woodworking equipment.
 Tooling includes two sawstop table saws, two wood lathes, and the university’s largest planer/joiner, as well as a full range of stationary and hand-held woodworking equipment.
 Knowledgeable shop technicians staff this shop full time, and all students and faculty who have received the appropriate shop authorization are welcome to utilize this space during shop hours.